zanzo420/valheim-wearable_trophies/publish/README.md

 # Wearable trophies

-Allows equipping trophies from the inventory.
+Allows equipping trophies and other gear as style.

 Install on the client (modding [guide](https://youtu.be/L9ljm2eKLrk)).